Academic Options

 Additional Policies related to Dual Degrees within Penn Engineering and Dual Majors

-- Students must complete a minimum of sixteen (16) course units, including up to four (4) course units that satisfy both program/degree requirements.
+• Students must complete a minimum of sixteen (16) cu’s, including up to four (4) course units that satisfy both program/degree requirements.

-- A student cannot graduate with one degree or major before the other is completed.
-Both degrees or majors will be awarded in the same term upon completion of all the requirements for both degrees or majors.
+• A student cannot graduate with one degree or major before the other is completed.
+Both degrees or majors will be awarded in the same term upon completion of all requirements for both degrees or majors.

-- Students enrolled in the Accelerated Master’s (still enrolled in Undergrad) are not eligible for a dual-degree or dual major within Engineering.
+• A student enrolled in the Accelerated Master’s (still enrolled as an undergraduate) is not eligible for a dual-degree or dual major within Engineering.

-- Dual degrees between Engineering’s online programs and on-campus programs are prohibited at this time.
+• Dual degrees between Engineering’s online programs and on-campus programs are prohibited at this time.
 On-campus master’s students interested in pursuing a dual degree with Penn Engineering Online must graduate from their on-campus program before continuing in the online program.
-Reach out to online-admissions@seas.upenn.edu with any questions.
+Reach out to online-admissions@seas.upenn.edu with questions.

 Program Transfers